pxw-paul/pxw-lib-sql/README.md

 This class is used by PXW.LIB.SQL.Query when generating the code

 ### PXW.LIB.SQL.Macros.INC
 This is something that may help when creating queries.
-The macros in here were and idea I had to make a complex query.
+The macros in here were an idea I had to make a complex query.

 ### PXW.sample package
 The directory PXW/sample contains two txt files with the code for example classes.
 These are not cls files so they will not be install automatically.